Basel Social Club: Venues

 The first edition of Basel Social Club thus happened during Art Basel week in 2022 in an abandoned estate on Bruderholz Hill.
 It was assembled by artists, gallerists, and curators looking to create "everything the art fair isn’t: communal, egalitarian, free and radically open to the public.
 No VIP lists, no special treatment—just a pulsing crowd moving through installations and performances with drinks in hand."

 In 2023, it was hosted in a former mayonnaise factory with siloes.
 The venue's owner had attended the first edition of Basel Social Club and recommended it for the following year.

 In 2024, it was hosted in a field in Bruderholz, on the outskirts of Basel, with a natural, open air, farm theme.

 In 2025, it was hosted in a building which was formerly a private bank.
-The exhibition's theme was "value, exchange, and trade" and featured artists and galleries like Harlesden High Street, Kendra Jane Patrick, Anthea Hamilton, and Daniel Jasper.
+The exhibition's theme was "value, exchange, and trade" and featured artists and galleries like Harlesden High Street, Kendra Jayne Patrick, Anthea Hamilton, and Daniel Jasper.